 "Ivajla Kirova is of an exceptionally high artistic level.
 In my opinion, her Debut - CD with Bach, Beethoven and Brahms is excellent!"

-"The young Bulgarian pianist Ivajla Kirova is the founder of the Association for promotion of Bulgarian music in Munich, Germany.
-She is a good example of how Bulgarian art can be developed and supported outside Bulgaria."
+"The young Bulgarian pianist Ivajla Kirova is a good example of how Bulgarian art can be developed and supported outside Bulgaria."

 A. Dimitrova, Deutsche Welle